PrinsWillem/castle_game_project/README.md

 You might use persistence to keep track of the state of the game or track scores/wins.
 Other extended features will depend on the game you choose.

 ### **Our Brief for project:**
-An educational card game where the players try to build their card game faster than the opponent
+An educational card game where the players try to build their castle faster than their opponent.

 #### MVP
-* Should be able to display the rule
+* Should be able to display the rule;
-* Should be able to deal a deck of random cards for each player
+* Should be able to deal a deck of random cards for each player;
-* Should be able to add points for each player
+* Should be able to add points for each player;
-* Should be able to show a winner at the end of the game
+* Should be able to show a winner at the end of the game.

 #### Extensions
-* Add different type of cards to make the game more complex
+* Add different type of cards to make the game more complex;
-* Track the number of wins by each player
+* Track the number of wins by each player.

 ## Technologies
 The project was created with: